domschl/HuggingFaceGuidedTourForMac/README.md

 # HuggingFace and Deep Learning guided tour for Macs with Apple Silicon (Version 3)

-A guided tour on how to install optimized `pytorch` and optionally Apple's new `MLX` and/or Google's `tensorflow` on Apple Silicon Mac and how to use `HuggingFace` large language models for your own experiments.
+A guided tour on how to install optimized `pytorch` and optionally Apple's new `MLX` and/or Google's `tensorflow` on Apple Silicon Macs and how to use `HuggingFace` large language models for your own experiments.
 Recent Mac show good performance for machine learning tasks, see [here](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/NextSteps/llama.cpp.md#some-benchmarks) for some benchmarks comparing M1 or M2 with Intel CPU and Nivida.

 We will perform the following steps:

 - Install `homebrew`
-- Install Pytorch with MPS (metal performance shaders) support
+- Install Pytorch with MPS (metal performance shaders) support using Apple Silicon GPUs
 - (optional) Install Apple's new MLX framework
 - (optional) Install Tensorflow with and Apple's metal pluggable metal driver  optimizations
 - Install `jupyter lab` to run notebooks